 - Nova Scotia: Drivers passing an emergency vehicle with flashing lights must slow down to 60 km/h or follow the posted speed limit (whichever is less) and must vacate the lane closest to the stopped vehicle, if it’s safe to do so.
 (Motor Vehicle Act 106E)

 - New Brunswick: Drivers approaching a stopped emergency vehicle with at least one flashing light, must slow down, proceed with caution and move to a non-adjacent lane, if possible.
 (Motor Vehicle Act 168.1)

 - Prince Edward Island: Drivers passing a stopped vehicle with flashing lights must decrease their speed to at least half the posted speed limit and must vacate the lane closest to the stopped vehicle, if it’s safe to do so.
 (Highway Traffic Act 115.1)

 While the ‘Move Over’ law has been in place in some provinces since 2010, there are still drivers that are failing to slow down and move over.
-If you don’t slow down and move over when approaching a stopped emergency vehicle, it could result in serious injury or death.
+If you don’t slow down and move over when approaching a stopped emergency vehicle or law enforcement officer, it could result in property damage, serious injury or death.
 We are joining First Responders everywhere asking motorists to slow down, obey the laws and help keep these people safe.

 If you would like more information on the Move Over legislation in your province, or if you have any questions on how to stay safe on our highways, please contact Munn Insurance at 855-726-8627 today.
 We are an Insurance company that offers free car insurance quotes and auto insurance quotes.
 With several coverage options, we have the right insurance plan for you!